 If you’re guilty and reading this to hide your crimes, please know that it won’t work.
-Sooner or later, what’s done in the dark will always find a way to shine.
+Sooner or later, what’s done in the dark will find a way to come to light.
 That being said, there are some fundamental differences between how someone guilty will react to being accused of cheating and how an innocent person reacts.
 Let’s get into a bit more detail.

 2. They will look you in the eye and confront you

-Innocent people will look you in the eye, deny the claim and try to decipher why this thought occurred in your mind.
-A guilty person will try to evade the situation, avoid eye contact and diffuse as quickly as possible by changing the topic.
+Innocent people will look you in the eye, deny the claim, and try to decipher why this thought occurred in your mind.
+A guilty person will try to evade the situation, avoid eye contact, and diffuse it as quickly as possible by changing the topic.
 You may even end up having a constructive conversation with your innocent partner there and then, instead of them storming out.